Stirling University W.F.C.

-Stirling University Womens Football Club is a women's football club that play in the Scottish Women's Premier League, the top division of women's football in Scotland.
+Stirling University Womens Football Club is a women's football club that play in the Scottish Women's Premier League, the top division of football in Scotland.

 History

 Founded in March 2015, the team is a football partnership between the University of Stirling and Falkirk after a pilot in 2014 which saw the University staff provide coaching and sports science support to Falkirk.